Physical Plausibility Reasoning via HCM-GRPO: Empowering Compact Model for Superior Performance: More Benchmark Examples and Reasoning Cases

 We present some samples from the dataset here.
 Figure~\ref{Demonstration1} shows some original images along with their corresponding generated images.
-In Figure~\ref{Demonstration2}, we illustrate the reasoning process of the HCM-GRPO-2B model, with key words in the reasoning process highlighted in red and the decisions made by the model marked in blue.
+In Figure~\ref{Demonstration2}, we illustrate some reasoning cases of our model, with key words in the reasoning process highlighted in red and the decisions made by the model marked in blue.